CSandler-Dev/SWAB-Tech-SSG/content/👆 Navigating This Website 🗺️.md

 	- Switch between your favorite looks
 3. Explorer
 	- Site pages are sorted into folders based on purpose which correlates with the Main Menu
-	- You can navigate each folder by going to the "Menus" folder
+	- Each folder has a note titled "🏠Title Here" which is the "home menu" for the folder.
+If you get lost go there
 4. Main Menu
 	- Each folder will have a menu like this so you can navigate the content in the folder
 5. Callouts